yohamta/furex/README.md

 	// Make flexbox items on flexbox container for i := 0; i < 20; i++ {
-		// Each flexbox item must have fixed width and height so far
+		// Each flexbox item must have fixed size so far.
-		// In this case, the width is 50, height is 50
+		// In this case, the width is 50, height is 50.
-		// Box component is just an example of a component rootFlex.AddChild(furex.NewBox(50, 50, colors[i%3]))
+		// Box component is just an example of a component. rootFlex.AddChild(furex.NewBox(50, 50, colors[i%3]))
 	}